hotrodorm/hotrod/hotrod-project/hotrod-generator/pending-funcionality-in-5.0.md

-# Pending Functionality in CRUD
+# Hotrod 5.0 Functionality

+## 1. New Functionality

+LiveSQL:

+- Full Column Typing: the type of a column is now determined based on 1) declared runtime types, 2) declared configuration types, 3) layer rules, 4) dialect rules, and 5) JDBC driver defaults.
+- Implemented missing COUNT(expression) function.

+Dynamic SQL:

+- New Dynamic SQL engine:
+    - Used by Nitro.
+    - Can be used from plain Java at runtime.

+## 2. Existing Functionality Migrated To Plain JDBC

 CRUD:

+- SELECT BY PK/EXAMPLE, UPDATE BY PK/EXAMPLE, DELETE BY PK/EXAMPLE implemented.
+- INSERT implemented with PK retrieval (identities and sequences).
+- Logging implemented with FINE/DEBUG (SQL only) and FINER/TRACE (SQL + parameters).

+Nitro:

+- Dynamic SQL.
+- General Queries implemented.
+- Flat SELECTs implemented.
+- Entity SELECTs implemented.

+LiveSQL:

+- Basic POC without MyBatis working.

+## 3. Existing Functionality Not Yet Migrated To Plain JDBC

+CRUD:

 - Optimistic Locking.
-- Select/Update/Delete by Criteria.
+- SELECT/UPDATE/DELETE by Criteria.
-- select by FKs.
+- SELECT by FKs.
-- enums.
+- Enums.
-- select by UI.
+- SELECT by UI.
-- select sequence.
+- SELECT sequence.

 Nitro:

 - Graph queries.
 - Query mode: single-row, List, Cursor.

+LiveSQL.

+- Fully test SELECTs.
+- UPDATE, DELETE, INSERT.

+## 4. Removed Functionality

+- Mybatis persistence layer removed in favor of plain JDBC.
+- The Arquetype module was removed.
+- Log4j fully removed from HotRod.
+It was still used in the generator and was switched to JUL.
+- Removed old unused classes in the hotrod library.

+## 5. Modified Functionality

+- New class writer handles references and imports for cleaners DAOs and VOs.
+- Packages are changed in the hotrod library.
+The "runtime" segment is now removed.

+## 6. Functionality Not Yet Defined

+Nitro:

-- TODO: jdbc-type is not required for a parameter that is not applied to the query.
-Maybe separate in <parameter> and <nullable-parameter>.
+- The jdbc-type is not required for a parameter that is not applied to the query.
+Maybe separate in &lt;parameter> and &lt;nullable-parameter>.

+Dynamic SQL:

+- Uses JEXL (by default) to evaluate expressions, but could use other libraries such as OGNL.